LANL-Bioinformatics/FaQCs/README.md

 -------
 COMPILE
 -------
-*  The FaQCs is writtenc in C++ and zlib library is required to complie from source.
+*  The FaQCs is written in C++ and zlib library is required to complie from source.

    $ make